Who is Eligible for Home Health Care Under Medicare?

 Common Conditions Among Patients Requiring Home Health Care

-Home health care services cater to a wide range of conditions commonly experienced by patients aged 65 and above.
-These conditions often require comprehensive care by an interdisciplinary team.
+Home health care services can support many conditions commonly experienced by patients aged 65 and above.

 • Congestive heart failure, hypertension and other heart conditions